anywhichway/joex/README.md

 *.soundex()* - Returns soundex encoding of instance.

 # Release History (reverse chronological order)

+v0.1.3 2016-01-09 Updated documentation to alert users to the risks of polyfills.

 v0.1.2 2016-01-07 Added *.intersection* to Array and Set.
 Enhanced *.intersects*,*.coincident*, and *.disjoint* to take any number of arguments, added more documentation and unit tests.